genius-systems/gameta/README.md

 ## Repository Management

 Gameta aims to provide a unifying set of functionalities to manage repositories of various kinds.
-Some of these include:
+It presently supports the following VCS system(s):

 1. Git
-2. Mercurial (To be implemented)
-3. SVN (To be implemented)

 For more details on the various repository management functionality, see the [Repository Management](https://genius-systems.github.io/gameta/user_guide/repositories/managing_repositories.md)